Narnach/path_of_exile_loot_filters/README.md

 ## How to use these filters

-If you only want a single filter, then simply copy the raw text of the filter and store it in a file in this directory:
+If you only want a single filter, then simply copy the raw text of the filter (follow the links above) and store it in a file in this directory:

 `C:\Users\<USERNAME>\Documents\My Games\Path of Exile\`